beastbytes/yii-tracy/README.md

     **NOTE** It is highly recommended to combine IP addresses with a cookie token by specifying allowed addresses as `<token>@<ipAddress>`; see _token_.
+* panelConfig (array) Panel configurations indexed by panel ID.
+Panel packages contain default configuration.
-* panels (string[]) List of panels to show.
+* panels (string[]) IDs of panels to show.
 The panels are added to the debugger in the order listed.
 * showBar (bool) Whether to display debug bar in _**development mode**_.
 * token (string) The secret token for enabling _**development mode**_ for IP addresses.
 See _mode_.